Looney Tunes: Back in Action: Plot

-Weary of playing villain roles in Bugs Bunny's films, Daffy Duck demands his own animated film, but is instead fired by Vice President of Comedy Kate Houghton.
-Security guard and aspiring stuntman DJ Drake is ordered to escort Daffy from the studio; in an ensuing chase, the water tower is demolished causing DJ is also fired.
-Daffy follows DJ home, where the latter receives a message from his father, actor Damian Drake, who DJ learns is a secret agent.
-Damian tells DJ to travel to Las Vegas, contact his associate Dusty Tails, and find the Blue Monkey diamond.
-Damian is then captured by the Acme Corporation, led by the eccentric Mr. Chairman.
-DJ and Daffy then depart for Las Vegas.
+Weary of playing antagonist roles in Bugs Bunny's films, Daffy Duck demands his own animated film, only to be fired by Warner Bros.'
+Vice President of Comedy, Kate Houghton.
+Security guard and aspiring stuntman DJ Drake is ordered to escort Daffy from the studio, but Daffy escapes and the water tower is destroyed in the ensuing chase, resulting in DJ's firing.
+Daffy follows DJ home, where the latter receives a message from his father, actor Damian Drake, whom DJ learns is a secret agent.
+Damian tells DJ to travel to Las Vegas, contact his associate Dusty Tails and find the "Blue Monkey" diamond before he gets captured by the Acme Corporation, led by Mr. Chairman.
+DJ and Daffy depart for Las Vegas.

-Bugs' routines fail without Daffy, and Kate is told to rehire Daffy, or face termination herself.
-Kate and Bugs arrive at DJ's house, where they find Damian's TVR Tuscan and use it in pursuit of DJ and Daffy.
+Bugs' routines fail without Daffy, so Kate is ordered to rehire Daffy or face termination herself.
+Kate and Bugs arrive at DJ's house, where they find and use Damian's TVR Tuscan in pursuit of DJ and Daffy.
 In Las Vegas, DJ and Daffy meet Dusty in a casino owned by Yosemite Sam, who is employed by Acme.
-Dusty gives them a unique playing card, a clue to finding the diamond.
-Sam and his sidekicks, Nasty Canasta and Cottontail Smith, pursue DJ and Daffy for the card, but they flee with Bugs and Kate upon the Tuscan taking flight, leading to Sam accidentally blowing himself up in a storage room full of explosives.
-When the Tuscan crashes in a desert, the group camps out for the night while Bugs fails to convince Daffy to take his job back, with the latter revealing he envies Bugs for being so popular with so little effort, and wishes it were like that for himself.
-The next day, after finding an isolated Walmart, Wile E. Coyote tries in vain to steal the card from the group.
+Dusty gives them a unique playing card, which provides a clue to finding the diamond, before Sam and his henchmen, Nasty Canasta and Cottontail Smith, steal Jeff Gordon's car to pursue DJ and Daffy for the card, but they escape with Bugs and Kate aboard the Tuscan taking flight.
+When the Tuscan crashes in a desert, the group camps out for the night while Bugs fails to convince Daffy to take his job back, with the latter revealing he envies Bugs for being so popular with so little effort.
+The next day, after the group finds Walmart, Wile E. Coyote tries in vain to steal the card from the group.

-The group eventually discovers Area 52, run by a woman known as Mother.
-Mother shows the group a short film about the Blue Monkey, which can devolve humans into monkeys.
+The group eventually discovers Area 52, run by a woman known as Mother, who shows them a short film about the Blue Monkey, which can devolve humans into monkeys.
 She then equips the group with spy gadgets for their mission.
-Marvin the Martian, imprisoned in the facility, leads a group of other imprisoned aliens to try to steal the card, but DJ's group escapes.
-Seeing the Mona Lisa's face on the card, the group conclude they must view the painting in the Louvre.
+Marvin the Martian, imprisoned in the facility, leads a group of other imprisoned aliens to try to steal the card, but the group escapes.
+Seeing the Mona Lisa's face on the card, the group conclude they must view the painting in the Louvre in Paris.